 Ofcom regulates the operation of mobile networks in relation to their use of radio frequencies but does not have any duties related to the recommendations for exposure to EMF emissions.
 We have published an information page about exposure to electromagnetic fields which provides background information and indicates where further advice may be found.

 Ofcom covers a very wide range of topics in the spectrum, telecommunications, broadcasting and postal policy areas.
 A great deal of information, advice and FAQs is published on our website.
 But if you do not find the information you need, please visit contacting Ofcom or call us on 0300 123 3333 or 020 7981 3040.
 We are open Monday to Friday from 9.00am to 5.00pm.

-We no longer receive data updates from mobile operators on their mast locations.
-As a result, the Sitefinder data was several years old and could be very misleading.
+The Sitefinder data is now several years old and could be very misleading.
 We recommend checking mast locations with your operator.
-If you’re interested in finding out about mobile coverage, do try our interactive map.
+If you’re interested in finding out about mobile coverage, do try our checker.

 The last update of Sitefinder data was made in May 2012, although some of the source information was supplied earlier.
 This dataset includes contributions from:

 Between 2001 and 2012, Ofcom and its predecessor, the Radiocommunications Agency (RA), conducted a programme of measurements showing that emission levels around mobile phone base stations were consistently found to be only a very small fraction of the safety levels for exposure published by Public Health England.